 Monitors

-Nines supports five monitor types.
-Each type targets a different failure mode and reports a status of up, down, or error after every check.
+Nines supports six monitor types.
+Each type targets a different failure mode and reports a status of up, down, or inconclusive after every check.

 Monitor types